[ Skip Main Nav ]

 University of Phoenix is accredited by The Higher Learning Commission and is a member of the North Central Association (ncahlc.org).
-University of Phoenix was granted initial accreditation in 1978 and the accreditation was reaffirmed in 1982, 1987, 1992, 1997, and 2002.
-The University is currently in the process of completing its 10-year comprehensive evaluation visit by The Higher Learning Commission.
+University of Phoenix was granted initial accreditation in 1978 and the accreditation was reaffirmed in 1982, 1987, 1992, 1997, 2002, and 2013.

 In addition to the University’s commitment to academic quality, University of Phoenix is dedicated to social responsibility as demonstrated though a variety of initiatives: